-1. Hungarian Law on Criminal Organizations
+1. Hungarian law on criminal organizations

-According the Hungarian Criminal Code, "criminal organization: a group of three or more people, formed for an extended period of time and acting in concert, with the objective of [...] intentionally perpetrating criminal offenses."
-In applying this law, "acting in concert" means that the members of the criminal organization "share tasks related to criminal activities," which "obviously presumes prior planning, and a certain degree of direction and organization."
-A legal harmonizing resolution by the Supreme Court of Justice in 2005 also provides guidance on understanding the functioning of a criminal organization for different specific trial situations, as follows:
+According the Hungarian Criminal Code, "criminal organization: a group of three or more people, formed for an extended period of time and acting in concert, with the objective of (...) intentionally perpetrating criminal offenses."19 In applying this law, "acting in concert" means that the members of the criminal organization "share tasks related to criminal activities," which "obviously presumes prior planning, and a certain degree of direction and organization."
+A legal harmonizing resolution by the Supreme Court of Justice in 200520 also provides guidance on understanding the functioning of a criminal organization for different specific trial situations, as follows:

-- A criminal organization is qualitatively different from simply individuals acting together; the criminal organization itself has to be formed for an extended period of time, and must act in concert. - "Acting in concert" is a conceptual component of the criminal organization, which, in terms of content, is none other than the mutually reinforcing effects on those acting in it; however, the existence of acting in concert does not follow from being in direct contact with actors in a criminal organization, nor specific knowledge of other actions nor the identity of other actors; behavior as a member of a criminal organization can only be attributed to a perpetrator who has engaged in activities in a criminal organization formed by a division of functions, and in a manner based on superiors and subordinates, with full knowledge of the organization, and collaborated while in constant contact with its members.
+- a criminal organization is qualitatively different from simply individuals acting together; the criminal organization itself has to be formed for an extended period of time, and must act in concert; - "acting in concert" is a conceptual component of the criminal organization, which, in terms of content, is none other than the mutually-reinforcing effects on those acting in it; however, the existence of acting in concert does not follow from being in direct contact with actors in a criminal organization, nor specific knowledge of other actions or the identity of other actors; behavior as a member of a criminal organization can only be attributed to a perpetrator who has engaged in activities in a criminal organization formed by a division of functions, and in a manner based on superiors and subordinates, with full knowledge of the organization, and collaborated while in constant contact with its members; - the existing provisions of the Criminal Code do not distinguish among the hierarchy (or "posts") of actions within the criminal organization in terms of their activity or intensity, as these conditions are only considered during the sentencing phase; - a person outside of a criminal organization does not become a member of it by receiving a contracted job from the organization, as integration into said